 Jesus tells us to pray.
 However, a sister in Christ asked me ‘What is the point of prayer if God is just going to do what he wants to do anyway?’
 It’s a good question.

 For Jesus, prayer wasn’t just about asking for things.
-When Jesus prayed, the beloved son was in deep conversation with his loving Father.
+When Jesus prayed, the beloved son was talking with his loving Father in a very deep way.
 So, when we read about Jesus praying, we get a glimpse into the very special love relationship that exists between the Son and the Father.

-When we pray we are taking our first steps into joining this indescribable relationship.
+When we pray, we are taking our first steps into joining this indescribable relationship that the Son has with his Father.
 It is very difficult to even begin to understand a relationship that is so outside our human experience.
 It seems impossible to imagine what communication in that relationship might be like.
 So, let’s talk about something that we can grasp.
-Let’s talk about communion (and I’m not talking about the sacrament we celebrate in our services).
-I googled the word “communion” and the first definition I got was “the sharing or exchanging of intimate thoughts and feelings, especially on a mental or spiritual level”: That’s a good definition of what “communion” means.
-When we love someone we want to share thoughts and feelings with them.
+Let’s talk about communion (and I’m not talking about the sacrament we celebrate in our church services).
+I Googled the word “communion” and the first definition I got was “the sharing or exchanging of intimate thoughts and feelings, especially on a mental or spiritual level”.
+That’s a good definition of what “communion” means.
+When we love someone, we want to share thoughts and feelings with them.
 We want to be intimate with them.
 In other words, we want to be in communion with them.
-Prayer is being in communion with God.
-It is sharing thoughts and feelings with God.
-It is being intimate with God.
-It is loving God in practice.
+When Jesus prayed with his Father, he was in communion with him.

 Prayer, at its deepest and best, is being in communion with God.
 It is sharing thoughts and feelings with God.
 It is being completely honest and truthful with God.
 It is being intimate with God.
 It is loving God in practice.
 Let’s pray that God will show us how we can be in communion with him when we pray.

 *If you would like to read more about what it means to be one with other Christians, you might like to read the article “Why do Christians disagree?”, and other articles in the “Loving Others” category.